MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 - [Restrict egress traffic from an AKS cluster using Azure firewall](/azure/aks/limit-egress-traffic#restrict-egress-traffic-using-azure-firewall)
 - [Integrate Azure Firewall with Azure Standard Load Balancer](/azure/firewall/integrate-lb)

-### Use an Azure DevOps Self-Hosted Agent to deploy workloads to a private Azure Kubernetes Service (AKS) cluster
+### Deploy workloads to a private AKS cluster using Azure DevOps

 If you plan to use [Azure DevOps](/azure/devops/?view=azure-devops), you can't use [Azure DevOps Microsoft-hosted agents](/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#microsoft-hosted-agents) to deploy your workloads to a private AKS cluster as they don't have access to its API server.
 In order to deploy workloads to your private AKS cluster you need to provision and use an [Azure DevOps self-hosted agent](/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) in the same virtual network of your private AKS cluster or in peered virtual network.
 In this latter case, make sure to the create a virtual network link between the Private DNS Zone of the AKS cluster in the node resource group and the virtual network that hosts the Azure DevOps self-hosted agent.
 You can deploy a single [Windows](/azure/devops/pipelines/agents/v2-windows?view=azure-devops) or [Linux](/azure/devops/pipelines/agents/v2-linux?view=azure-devops) Azure DevOps agent using a virtual machine, or use a virtual machine scale set (VMSS).
 For more information, see [Azure virtual machine scale set agents](/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops).
 As an alternative, you can set up a self-hosted agent in Azure Pipelines to run inside a Windows Server Core (for Windows hosts), or Ubuntu container (for Linux hosts) with Docker and deploy it as a pod with one or multiple replicas in your private AKS cluster.
 For more information, see: